AvnishRana25/BingeBuddy/Readme.md

   Tap any title to see details like genre, runtime, ratings, and a brief synopsis.
 - **Simultaneous API Calls**:
   Uses `Publishers.zip` to fetch multiple datasets (e.g., movies and shows) in parallel for faster loading.
-- **Search Functionality**:
-  Search for movies and TV shows by title.
 - **Basic Testing**:
   Unit tests for core components using mock API responses.